TeamFrozenCodeFTC/IntoTheDeep-Black-Ice/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/blackIce/README.md

 Black Ice is a **Reactive Path Follower** developed by __FTC Team #18535__, Frozen Code.
 It is designed to provide more efficient, effective, and high-speed path following by **predicting real-time, directional braking distance**.
 Unlike traditional path-following libraries that gradually slow the robot down, Black Ice dynamically calculates the optimal braking distance based on the robot’s current speed.
 This allows the robot to maintain full power for as long as possible, only beginning to brake at the precise moment needed.
-By predicting the robot's position in real time, the robot can navigate curved paths with greater precision, minimizing overshooting and staying on track.
+By predicting the robot's position in real time, the robot can also navigate curved paths with greater precision, minimizing overshooting and staying on track.

 Unique, key features:
 - Zero Manual or Arbitrary Tuning